tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/rstudio-aws.md

 {{% /codeblock %}}

 ### Steps 4-7: Run and configure your Docker image
+Now that you've launched your machine, you may want to export existing data or R scripts from your local computer to the machine.
+Of course, it could also be that you may programmatically download data from the cloud and write R scripts from scratch once R is launched on the instance.
+Here we assume you're working with existing data and R scripts that are currently stored in your local machine.
+Let's get started!

 4. [Move the R scripts or folder you'd like to run from your local machine to the AWS instance](https://tilburgsciencehub.com/tutorials/more-tutorials/running-computations-remotely/move-files/)